sunshineo/random-image/README.md

 It currently returning the images as a JSON array with base64 encoded strings as the images.
 This is not efficient and may not work if the images get larger.
 We can improve this by use `application/octet-stream` or more likely `multipart/form-data` so we can attach metadata.

 I created a `Dockerfile` for the service that can be used to create a docker image for the backend service.
-Assuming docker is running, one can run the following to build under the `service` folder
+Assuming docker is running, one can run the following to build under the `service` folder, then run.
 ```
 docker build -t random-image-service .
+docker run -it --rm -p 3000:3000 random-image-service
 ```
 With a docker image, this service can be deployed to any major cloud provider and even a multi cloud k8s cluster.